oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/create-structured-process-app/create-structured-process-app.md

 ## Task 3: Create Roles

-In Process Automation, you define roles to grant users or groups access to activated applications and to specify what they can do.
+In Process Automation, you define roles to grant users or groups access to activated applications and specify what they can do.

 -	Permissions provide increasingly greater access to an application’s resources: Inspect, Read, Use, and Administer.
 -	A role can be either local (to the application) or global (can be used in multiple applications).
 Note that permissions are specific to an application.